jakehamilton/neovim/README.md

 		neovim = {
 			url = "github:jakehamilton/neovim";
 			# This flake currently requires changes that are only on the Unstable channel.
 			inputs.nixpkgs.follows = "nixpkgs";
+			inputs.unstable.follows = "unstable";
 		};
 	};